pisayacademicsassociation/java-guide/guide/3/string-and-string-buffer.md

-# More on Strings and the StringBuilder
+# More on Strings and the StringBuffer

 If you haven't noticed by now, datatypes like `int`, `char`, `long`, `etc`., have their first letter in lowercase, but the first letter in the word `String` is capitalized, and is written as `String` instead of `string`.
 Why is there a discrepancy between them?
 Aren't they the same datatype type?